prak112/python_practice/README.md

 # python_practice
- Solutions for Daily Coding Problems
+ Solutions for Daily Coding Problems from dailycodingproblem.com